 With the release of their first EP, Watch The Ton3s, The Hamiltones have cemented themselves as one of the fastest-rising indie R&B groups in the country.
 Coming up under the wings of Grammy award-winning artist, and Charlotte native Anthony Hamilton, the North Carolina-based group have been touring extensively over the last year with recent appearances on the Breakfast Club, Sway in the Morning, and Okayplayer.

-Durham’s Young Bull have been catching the ears and eyes of music appreciators across the southeast since 2014 with their unique blend of hip-hop, R&B, soul, and jazz.
-The talented three-piece group consisting of Tahmique Cameron (vocalist/rapper), Christian Sinclair (rapper/singer) and Solomon Fox (pianist) recently released their project YBINAI, and are eager to perform tracks from the impressive five-song EP.
-Having accumulated well over 4 million streams on Spotify and having shared the stage with artists like Erykah Badu, Miguel, Thundercat, and Masego, Young Bull is a true Carolina-bred group that is on the rise.
+Durham’s Young Bull have been catching the ears and eyes of music appreciators across the Southeast since 2014 with their unique blend of hip-hop, R&B, soul, and jazz.
+The talented three-piece group consisting of Tahmique Cameron, Christian Sinclair and Solomon Fox recently released their project, YBINAI, and are eager to perform tracks from the impressive five-song EP.
+Having accumulated well over four million streams on Spotify and sharing the stage with artists like Erykah Badu, Miguel, Thundercat, and Masego, Young Bull is a Carolina-bred group that is on the rise.

-Gospel and R&B sounds have often merged in music, but not quite like Wilson, North Carolina native, and now Charlotte-based artist, Greg Cox.
-The distinct blend of gospel and R&B combined with his modern day hip-hop ingenuity on his latest full-length project ETC. create a genre all its own.
-Having recently collaborated with gospel music icon Kirk Franklin on his latest album Long Live Love, Cox also recently released an awe-inspiring song and music video for “Good Day.”
+Gospel and R&B sounds have often merged in music, but not quite like Wilson, North Carolina native, Greg Cox.
+The distinct blend of gospel and R&B meld with his modern day hip-hop ingenuity on his latest full-length project ETC. Having recently collaborated with gospel music icon Kirk Franklin on his latest album Long Live Love, Cox also released an awe-inspiring song and music video for “Good Day.”
 Performing at the Dove Awards in October, the prestigious annual gospel music award ceremony, Cox is preparing for another big year in 2020.